Google Business Profile Optimisation: How to Secure More Jobs in 2026

 Claiming an Existing Google Business Profile

-If your business already has a Google Business Profile, follow the same process above.
-Type in your business name and click on your business when it appears in the list.
-Click ‘Request Access‘, then select your level of ownership and fill in some basic details about your connection to the business.
-The current admin will receive an email to approve your access request.
-Once approved, you’ll be able to manage and update all your business information.
+If a profile for your business already exists but you don’t have access, follow the same steps above.
+Search your business name and click on it when it appears.
+Click ‘Request Access’, choose your ownership level, and fill in your connection to the business.
+The current admin gets an email to approve your request.
+Once approved, you’re in.

 How to Optimise Your Google Business Profile